nervosnetwork/docs.nervos.org/website/docs/dapp/create-nft.md

 }
 ```

-Noticed that the `createDefaultLockWallet` and `const txHash = await wallet.signAndSendTransaction(txSkeleton);` are just some methods that helps us to keep the code clean, all it does is the same as the previous tutorials involving signing and sending transactions.
+Notice that the `createDefaultLockWallet` and `const txHash = await wallet.signAndSendTransaction(txSkeleton);` are just some methods that helps us to keep the code clean, all it does is the same as the previous tutorials involving signing and sending transactions.

 ### Render content from the digital object